-- 10.1 For the 5.3 class, all marks will be orange inflatable pillar buoys.
-Mark 1 and/or mark 2 may have sponsors' banners; Mark 5 may have a blue band.
-Course change marks will be a yellow inflatable pillar buoys. - 10.2 For the 4.2 class, marks 1 and 2 will be orange inflatable pillar buoys and all other marks will be orange inflatable dumpy buoys.
-Marks 1 and/or mark 2 may have sponsors' banners.
+- 10.1 For the 5.3 class, all normal marks will be yellow inflatable buoys.
+Course change marks will be blue inflatable buoys.
+Mark 2 may have a sponsors' banner; mark 5 may have a blue band. - 10.2 For the 4.2 class, marks 1 and 2 will be dark orange inflatable pillar buoys and all other marks will be dark orange inflatable dumpy buoys.
+Mark 2 may have a sponsors' banner.